superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 Happily, we're here to tell you that the answer to all of these concerns is No.

 You don't require high-end equipment or powerful GPUs.
-Thanks to pre-trained machine learning models, it's possible for any web technologist to create an intuitive semantic search application right within your browser, on a local machine, tailored to your data, without the need for library installations or complex configurations for end-users, starting immediately.
+Thanks to pre-trained machine learning models, it's possible for any web technologist to create an intuitive semantic search application right within your browser, on a local machine, tailored to your data, without needing library installations or complex configurations for end-users.
+And you can start immediately.

-This tutorial not only guides us in creating a practical, small-scale AI application but also enhances our understanding of vector embeddings in practical scenarios.
+The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be in a specific practical instance, but also more generally how you can operationalize vector embeddings for practical use cases.

 Intrigued?
-Let's dive in and explore how to make it happen!
+Let's dive in!

 # What we will be building